Jordan Harvey: Professional career

 He was selected by Philadelphia Union in the 2009 MLS Expansion Draft on November 25, 2009.
 Harvey scored his first goal for the Union off a header on April 15, 2010, in a 2–1 loss to Toronto FC.

 On July 7, 2011, Harvey was traded to the Vancouver Whitecaps FC in exchange for allocation money.
 Harvey established himself as one of the starting left backs during the 2012 season when Alain Rochat moved to defensive midfield towards the end of the season.

+Personal Life

+Harvey married American Idol star and contestant Kimberly Caldwell on New Year's Eve 2014 in Palm Springs, California.

 International

 Harvey played 2 matches for the United States U-17 national team in the 2001 FIFA U-17 World Cup and one match for the United States U-20 national team in the 2003 FIFA U-20 World Cup.